 Entrance Requirement: A Bachelor’s degree from an accredited institution

-In 2020 MAS launched a three-year program leading to a Doctor of Ministry (D.Min) in Gospel Renewal and Pastoral Leadership.
-The MAS DMin is designed to foster spiritual, gospel renewal in and develop practical leadership skills for people who have been in vocational ministry at least five years.
-As a program requiring extensive reading and writing, each DMin course centers on two half-day seminars each quarter where students share personal experiences concerning the topic, discuss the primary texts for the course, and receive practical instruction.
-In addition to the academic aspects of the program, each student meets monthly with a coaching cohort to process course material as well as with a personal mentor.
-At the conclusion of the program, the candidate completes an intensive week of learning and produces a written Cornerstone Summary Research Paper which integrates what they have learned in the program into a foundational document intended to guide them into a life of ongoing gospel renewal and leadership.
+The MAS Doctor of Ministry in Gospel Renewal and Pastoral Leadership is designed to foster personal, cross-tethered, spiritual revitalization in each student and to upgrade their leadership skills for leading renewal in churches, ministry organizations, and communities.
+This program is for pastors and ministry leaders who’ve been in full-time vocational ministry for at least five years post their master’s degree (MDiv or equivalent).
+As a program requiring extensive reading and writing, each DMin course centers on one full-day seminar each quarter where students receive practical instruction, discuss the primary texts for the course, as well as share personal experiences and best practices.
+In addition to the academic aspects of the program, each student meets monthly with a coaching cohort to process course material and with a personal mentor to more personally apply the principles of gospel renewal and pastoral leadership, helping each student live all of life tethered to the cross of Jesus.
+At the conclusion of the program, the candidate produces a Cornerstone Dissertation that integrates what they have learned in the program into a foundational Ministry Manifesto of sorts that is intended to guide them into a life of ongoing gospel renewal and leadership.

 Our Certificate in Christian Studies may be completed in one year by taking two classes on Tuesday evenings or in two years by taking one course at a time.
 Starting this August, you may start and complete this program online!
 The Certificate mirrors the curriculum for the first year of the M.Div. degree program, consisting of 12 credit hours of academic study of the Bible, including courses in Old and New Testament Survey, Theology, and your choice of Preaching or Teaching and Learning.
 Students also are assigned a mentor for three terms.
 There are no practicum requirements.
 For a copy of the curriculum click here.